lokisapocalypse/imdb/README.md

 This project provides various repositories and methods for searching for movies or TV shows.
 For your convenience, I've provided a factory to create a repository.
 If you'd prefer a more hands on approach, you are free to build your own adapter class.
 You simply need to ensure your adapter implements the Fusani\Movies\Infrastructure\Provider\Adapter interface.

+This is very much an alpha version and is probably not production ready yet.

 ## Creating a repository

 There are two ways to create a repository.
 The simplest way is to use the provided factory.